HU-Qiqi/QiqiHu.github.io/publications.md

 ## Projects
-- Thermal management for suppressing thermal runaway in LIBs
+- Hybrid thermal management scheme combining PCM and air cooling for suppressing thermal runaway in LIBs
 - WM_encoder_decoder for copyright protection in image-to-image based on diffusion models
-- Privacy perserving for clustering in internet of things
+- Privacy perserving for clustering based on Shared Nearest Neighboring algorithm in internet of things
-- Privacy perserving for image denoising in internet of things
+- Privacy perserving for image denoising based on Non Local Means algorithm in internet of things

 ---

 ## Degree Thesis